-- roto
+- rotor

-- preassembled stator unit
+- · preassembled stator unit

 - ignition coil & ht-cable

-- regulator/rectifier
+- DC-regulator

 - blue kill-wire

 - incidentals

-- To disengage your new rotor again, you will need a puller M27x1.25 (part-no.: 99 99 799 00 -Not provided!-). - Note: Never use a claw puller, a hammer or any other device, that will shake the magnets off. - Make sure your motorcycle rests securely, preferably on an elevated work bench and that you have good access to the magneto side of the engine.
+- To disengage your new rotor again, you will need a puller M27x1.25 (part-no.: 99 99 799 00 -Not provided!-). - Note: Never use a claw puller, a hammer or any other device, that will shake the magnets off. - Make sure your motorcycle rests securely, preferably on an elevated work bench and that you have good access to the dynamo side of the engine.

-- Disconnect all wires to the old dynamo, regulator and ignition coils and take those parts off. - Take the woodruff key from the crank pin.
+- Disconnect all wires to the old magneto and take those parts off. - Take the woodruff key from the crank pin.
 It will not be needed anymore and prevent assembly.
 If you forget this right at start, you will have to take the whole new unit off again to get access to the key.

-- Take a look at the ground plate of the new stator (for better view it is shown without the stator).
-For the assembly it will be used only 3 of the 7 mounting holes (marked with screws). - There is a red ignition marking on the circumference left of the upper left mounting hole
+- Have a look at the ground plate of the new stator (for better view it is shown without the stator).
+It has more than 3 fastening holes, but 3 only will be used (marked with screws). - There is a red ignition marking on the circumference left of the upper left mounting hole.